ad3rito/Bingo-Game-in-Java/README.md

 This game have a menu system with 4 types of categories and they are called "New Game", "Rules", "About us" and "Exit".
 We developed this game using only Java.
 Unfortunate this game it's only in portuguese for now.

+To launch the game you need to start the bingo in src folder

 All the colors we used in this project
 - 50,50,50